mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/REST Basics/content.md

 ### Define API operations in terms of HTTP methods and HTTP response status codes
 HTTP has defined few sets of methods which indicates the type of action to be performed on the resources.
-_The URL is a sentence, where resources are nouns and HTTP methods are verbs._
+_The URI is a sentence, where resources are nouns and HTTP methods are verbs._
 The below table summarises the use of mostly-used HTTP methods and HTTP response status codes.
 | HTTP Method  | CRUD           | Collection Resource (e.g. /users)                                                                      | Single Resource (e.g. /users/123)                                                |
 | -------------|:--------------:| -------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------------------:|